zowe/docs-site/docs/user-guide/install-zos.md

 <!--- - The user ID that is used to perform the installation must have authority to set the ``'-a'`` extattr flag.
 This requires a minimum of read access to the BPX.FILEATTR.APF resource profile in the RACF CLASS if you use RACF.
 It is not essential for this access to be enabled before you run the `zowe-install.sh` script that installs Zowe runtime on z/OS.
 However, this access must be enabled before you run the `zowe-runtime-authorize.sh` script. --->

-- The user ID that is used to perform the installation must have authority to read the z/OSMF keyring.
+- The user ID that is used to perform the configuration part of the installation must have authority to read the z/OSMF keyring.
 For how to check the name of the keyring and grant read access to the keyring, see the [Trust z/OSMF certificate](../extend/extend-apiml/api-mediation-security.md#zowe-runtime-on-z-os) topic.

-- The user ID that is used to perform the installation must have READ permission for the BPX.JOBNAME FACILITY class.
+- The user ID that is used to perform the configuration part of the installation must have READ permission for the BPX.JOBNAME FACILITY class.
 To display who is authorized to the FACILITY class, issue the following command:
   ```
   RLIST FACILITY BPX.JOBNAME AUTHUSER
   ```